luciangreen/luciancicd/README.md

 * `set_up_luciancicd.` - Records time modified of repositories in `repositories_paths1//1` in `luciancicd.pl`.

-* `luciancicd.` - Tests repositories with change modification dates.
+* `luciancicd.` - Tests repositories with changed modification dates.
 Run before committing changes.

 * Note: Dependencies are in `List-Prolog-Package-Manager/lppm_registry.txt`, in form `[[User,Repository,Description,Dependencies], etc]`.

+* For more info, see a <a href="https://dev.to/luciangreen/an-open-source-cicd-for-prolog-29h2">Dev.to article about Lucian CI/CD</a>.

-* Note: Once all tests are successful, to move the files in `../private2/luciancicd-testing/` into the repository, enter `move_to_repository_or_back.`, then commit them.
-Re-enter this command to swap the files back.
+* Note: Once all tests are successful, to move the files in the temporary folder `../private2/luciancicd-testing/` into the repository, enter `move_to_repository_or_back.`, then commit the changes.
 (NB.
 This is done in `luciancicd.` if tests are successful.)
+Re-enter `move_to_repository_or_back.` to swap the files back.

 * Important: So far, Lucian CI/CD might not save comments entered without code.
 To revert to a previous version just run, run `move_to_repository_or_back.` and `set_up_luciancicd.` to save the files.
 I.e. to keep comments when only comments are added, run `set_up_luciancicd.` instead of `luciancicd.`.